giacomo-timelli/AML_project_breast_cancer_classification/README.md

 - Matthews Correlation Coefficient (MCC)
 - ROC Curve and AUC

-> ROC curves, AUC values, and confusion matrices are available in the [Plots folder](eda)
+> ROC curves, AUC values, and confusion matrices are available in the [plots folder](eda).

 ---